Nguyễn Công Phượng: Youth

-Vietnam U–23 and Olympic

 In March 2015, Công Phượng represented Vietnam U-23 at 2016 AFC U-23 Championship qualification.
-He scored four goals that helped the team to qualify for the final tournament in 2016.
+He scored 4 goals that helped the team to qualify for the final tournament in 2016.

-Công Phượng was a part of Vietnam's squad that played at SEA Games 2015.
-His team won the bronze medal, Công Phượng contributed three goals, one of which against Malaysia was voted as goal of the tournament.
+Công Phượng was a part of Vietnam's squad that played at 2015 SEA Games.
+His team won the bronze medal, Công Phượng contributed 3 goals, one of which against Malaysia was voted as goal of the tournament.

-Công Phượng had a good individual performance at SEA Games 2017 by scoring 4 goals, but his team was unfortunately eliminated in the group stage.
+Công Phượng had a good individual performance at 2017 SEA Games by scoring 4 goals, but his team was unfortunately eliminated in the group stage.
 He also missed the penalty in the crucial game against Thailand, which lost a good chance for his team to bounce back, when Vietnam was being led 0–2.

-Công Phượng scored four goals at 2018 AFC U-23 Championship qualification and one goal at 2018 AFC U-23 Championship against Iraq.
+Công Phượng scored 4 goals at 2018 AFC U-23 Championship qualification and one goal at 2018 AFC U-23 Championship against Iraq.
 In this tournament, Công Phượng did a good job in his role as a "virtual striker" and helped Vietnam U-23 reach the final, which was a historic achievement of Vietnamese youth football in the continental level.

 Công Phượng was in the Vietnam Olympic's squad participating in 2018 Asian Games, where his team successfully achieved the fourth place.
 Công Phượng played relatively well in the tournament by scoring 2 goals, but he also missed many good chances to score more goal.
 He especially missed 2 penalties in the opening game against Pakistan.

-Vietnam national team
+Senior

 Công Phượng made his debut for the senior national team as the substitution on 77th min at 2018 FIFA World Cup qualification (AFC) game against Iraq on 8 October 2015.
-Five days later, he once again came from the substitution, but played the whole second-half in the match against Thailand.
+5 days later, he once again came from the substitution, but played the whole second half in the match against Thailand.

 He scored the first goal for the national team in the 3–2 victory of the friendly match against Indonesia on 8 November 2016.

+2016 AFF Championship

+In 2016 AFF Championship, Công Phượng played 4 matches but just started 1 match, against Cambodia.
+Vietnam ended the tournament in semi-finals, when they lost to Indonesia.

+2018 AFF Championship

-Công Phượng was an important player of Vietnam's champions squad at 2018 AFF Championship when he scored 3 goals including 2 in group stage and 1 in semi-final, against Philippines.
+Công Phượng was an important player of Vietnam squad at 2018 AFF Championship when he scored 3 goals including two in group stage, against Laos in the first match, Malaysia in the second match and one in the 2nd leg of semi-finals, against Philippines at Mỹ Đình National Stadium.
+In the finals, Vietnam defeated Malaysia to became champions after 10 years.